I launched a new vlog today called Greenwise.

 It’s a resource that I hope teachers will show in class, and L&D professionals will show in their workplaces.

-But more importantly, I hope it will inspire environmental organisations to teach rather than flog.Explore posts in the same categories: e-learning comment below, or link to this permanent URL from your own site.
+But more importantly, I hope it will inspire environmental organisations to teach rather than flog.e-learning comment below, or link to this permanent URL from your own site.